 You know what a cough sounds like.
-But do you know what it looks like?
+Do you know what does a cough look like though?

 Humans are fairly good at classification.
-We begin learning, at a very young age, to differentiate between the sound of a door closing, a sibling laughing, a dog-barking, etc. Nobody describes to us what these things sound like, or gives us a guidebook on how to differentiate between them.
+At a very young age, we begin learning to differentiate between the sound of a door closing, a sibling laughing, a dog-barking, etc. Moreover, nobody describes to us what these things sound like.
+And no one gives us a guidebook on how to differentiate between them.
 Parents don’t “teach” these skills, per se.
-Rather, we learn by example.
-And even though every dogs’ bark is different, we pick up on those underlying similarities between a poodle and a dane, and thereby develop the skill of classification.
+Instead, we learn by example.
+And even though every dog’s bark is different, we pick up on those underlying similarities between a poodle and a dane, thereby developing the skill of classification.
 After about 1,000-2,000 days on earth, humans are capable, with a very high degree of accuracy, of distinguishing between a bark and a non-bark.

-Until very recently, computers were not very good at this.
+Until very recently, computers did this poorly.
 Algorithms were guided by explicit, pre-set rules, incapable of learning through unstructured examples.
 But machine learning has changed this.
-“Deep learning”, or “neural networks” (the name and method is inspried by how the human brain itself works) have not only caught up with humans in terms of classification abilities – in many cases they have surpassed humans.
-Whereas a child can only listen to so many barks before she grows bored (or old), a computer doesn’t mind the tedious nature of learning by example.
-And thanks to the combination of large datasets and ever-increasing processing power, computers can learn to distinguish patterns which are undetectable to us mere mortals.
+“Deep learning,” or “neural networks,” is a technology or method inspired by how the human brain itself works.
+However, the artificial has caught up with humans in terms of classification abilities – in many cases, they have surpassed humans.
+Whereas a child can only listen to so many barks before she grows bored (or old), computers have several orders more tolerance to “learn” by example.
+And thanks to the combination of large datasets and ever-increasing processing power, computers can learn to distinguish patterns that are undetectable to us mere mortals.

 Image classification is the area in which there has been most progress in recent years.
-You’ve probably seen it, for example, when facebook suggests that you tag a specific person based on a photo.
-You’ve also probably contributed to it, for example, when a google security check asks that you identify photos with certain characteristics – they’re not only checking that you’re human, they’re also using you to do free labor (classify images so as to “teach” their computers).
-Image classification can do seemingly trivial tasks – like distinguish between two faces on an instagram post, but it can also do things like detect tumors invisible to the eye or guide a self-driving car.
+You’ve probably seen it, for example, when Facebook suggests that you tag a specific person based on a photo.
+You’ve also likely contributed to it.
+For example, in google security checks where you identify photos with certain characteristics – they’re not only checking that you’re human, they’re also using you to do free labor (classify images to “teach” their computers).
+Image classification can do seemingly trivial tasks – like distinguish between two faces on an Instagram post.
+It can also do things like detect tumors invisible to the eye or guide a self-driving car.

 A picture of sound